earthstar-project/earthstar/docs/specification.md

 The `deleteAfter` field holds the timestamp after which a document is to be deleted.
 It is a timestamp with the same format and range as the regular `timestamp` field.

-The `deleteAfter` field is optional.
-If a document is not ephemeral, the field SHOULD BE omitted if possible; otherwise it may be set to `null` or `-1`.
+Regular, non-ephemeral documents have `deleteAfter: null`.
+The field is still required and may not be omitted.

 Unlike the `timestamp` field, the `deleteAfter` field is expected to be in the future compared to the current wall-clock time.
 Once the `deleteAfter` time is in the past, the document becomes invalid.